thepranab/materials-for-max-qe2021-online-school/Day-5/example2a/README.md

         mpirun -np 2 ph.x < ph.AlAs.in > ph.AlAs.out

-3. Impose the acoustic sum rule at the Gamma point and add the non-analitic LO-TO splitting
+3. Impose the acoustic sum rule at the Gamma point and add the non-analytic LO-TO splitting

         mpirun -np 2 dynmat.x < dynmat.AlAs.in > dynmat.AlAs.out